What information do we collect?

 - If we believe that disclosure is reasonably necessary to comply with a law, regulation or legal request; to protect the safety, rights, or property of the public, any person, or Pinterest; or to detect, prevent, or otherwise address fraud, security or technical issues.

 - We may engage in a merger, acquisition, bankruptcy, dissolution, reorganization, or similar transaction or proceeding that involves the transfer of the information described in this Policy.

-We may also share aggregated or non-personally identifiable information with our partners or others.
-For example, we may tell a business using Pinterest how many people repinned something they shared, or the percentage of people who click a on pin after viewing it.
+We may also share aggregated or non-personally identifiable information with our partners, advertisers, or others.
+For example, we may tell an advertiser on Pinterest how many people repinned something they shared, or the percentage of people who click on a Pin after viewing it.

 Pinterest is not directed to children under 13.
 If you learn that your minor child has provided us with personal information without your consent, please contact us.